 It is imperative that you master the art of handling angry and disgruntled customers in order to avoid negativity.

-Here are 12 tips that can help you to deal with angry customer calls on the phone in a call center or BPO with ease;
+Here are 12 tips that can help you to deal with angry caller on the phone in a call center or BPO with ease;

 1. Never take things personally

 The first thing to do is remember that the angry customers are expressing their concerns about the company you represent and not you personally.

 Call center agents can often feel they are personally attacked when defining what causes a client’s dissatisfaction.